-Sugar Cookie Chocolate Bark is part cookie, part candy, and one hundred percent scrumptious.
+,Sugar Cookie Chocolate Bark is part cookie, part candy, and one hundred percent scrumptious.
 A crisp sugar cookie crust is covered in white and dark chocolate and showered with sprinkles.
-Sugar Cookie Chocolate Bark is pretty enough to serve to company or for gifts, but it only takes minutes to make, so you can share cookie bark any day of the week!
+This treat is pretty enough to serve to company or for gifts, but it only takes minutes to make, so you can share cookie bark any day of the week!

 This week, I gave two batches of Sugar Cookie Chocolate Bark to friends celebrating Christmas.
 One family will nibble on cookie bark as part of their holiday dinner dessert.

-There are so many occasions to share Sugar Cookie Chocolate Bark.
-New Years is one week away.
-Chocolate and champagne, anyone?
-This treat is sturdy enough to include in lunch boxes and care packages.
+This sweet snack is sturdy enough to include in lunch boxes and care packages.
 It looks so pretty on cookie platters for holidays and parties (birthdays, showers, graduations).
 A box or tin filled with Sugar Cookie Chocolate Bark makes a lovely hostess gift or teacher appreciation present.

 I hope those of you who celebrate Christmas have a joyful holiday!
 Wishing everyone a healthy, peace-filled New Year!

 Sugar Cookie Chocolate Bark

 - 1 16.5 ounce roll refrigerated sugar cookie dough, room temperature

 - Preheat oven to 350° F. Line a 10 ½ ” x 15 ½ ” jelly roll pan with parchment paper or foil.